 # 10 – Your Man

 We open up our top 10 Smash Mouth Songs list with a video that features some incredibly beautiful women.
-There also seems to be a whole lot of cheatin going on in this video.
+There also seems to be a whole lot of cheating going on in this video.
 Somehow you get the feeling that at the end of the video, the lead singer is going to get the girl.
 Does he?
-Well you will just have to watch the video to see what happens and while your doing that, listen to a really good rock and roll pop tune that we thought would be a great one to open up our Smash Mouth songs with.
+Well, you will just have to watch the video to see what happens and while you are doing that, listen to a really good rock and roll pop tune that we thought would be a great one to open up our Smash Mouth songs with.